PaaS-TA/PaaS-TA-Core/paasta-controller/src/routing-release/src/code.cloudfoundry.org/route-registrar/README.md

       script_path: /path/to/check/executable
       timeout: HEALTH_CHECK_TIMEOUT # optional
   ```
-  - `message_bus_servers` is an array of data with location and credentials for the NATS servers; route-registrar currently registers and deregisters routes via NATS messages.
+  - `message_bus_servers` is an array of data with location and credentials for the NATS servers; route-registrar currently registers and deregisters routes via NATS messages. `message_bus_servers.host` must include both hostname and port; e.g. `host: 10.0.32.11:4222`
   - `host` is the destination hostname or IP for the routes being registered.
+To Gorouter, these are backends.
+  - `routes` is required and is an array of hashes.
+For each route collection:
-  - for each route collection, `name` must be provided and be a string.
+    - `name` must be provided and be a string
-  - for each route collection, `port` must be provided and must be a positive integer > 1.
+    - `port` is for the destination host (backend).
+Must be provided and must be a positive integer > 1.
-  - for each route collection, `uris` must be provided and be a non empty array of strings.
+    - `uris` are the routes being registered for the destination `host`.
+Must be provided and be a non empty array of strings.
 All URIs in a given route collection will be mapped to the same host and port.
-  - for each route collection, `registration_interval` must be provided and be a string with units (e.g. "20s").
+    - `registration_interval` is the interval for which routes are registered with NATS.
+Must be provided and be a string with units (e.g. "20s").
 It must parse to a positive time duration e.g. "-5s" is not permitted.
-  - for each route collection, `route_service_url` is optional and enables the component to register a route service for that route.
+    - `route_service_url` is optional.
+When provided, Gorouter will proxy requests received for the `uris` above to this address.
-  - for each route collection, `health_check` is optional and explained in more detail below.
+    - `health_check` is optional and explained in more detail below.

 1. Run route-registrar binaries using the following command
   ```
-  ./bin/route-registrar -configPath=FILE_PATH_TO_CONFIG_YML --pidFile=PATH_TO_PIDFILE
+  route-registrar -configPath FILE_PATH_TO_CONFIG_YML -pidfile PATH_TO_PIDFILE
   ```

 ### Health check